Office Worker Injury Lawyer

 Specialized Office Workers

 - Legal Office Assistants are trained to prepare legal documents for lawyers.
-Some of these documents will include motions, summons, complaints, subpoenas, and responses.
+These documents will include motions, summons, complaints, subpoenas, and responses.

 - Technical Office Assistants receive training to assist engineers and other technical professionals.
-Their work is based on technical libraries and databases that are used in the engineering field.
+Their work is based on technical libraries and databases used in the engineering field.

-- Medical Office Assistants are trained to assist medical professionals in a hospital or doctor's setting.
-These individuals are usually responsible for updating, maintaining and organizing patient records.
+- Medical Office Assistants are trained to assist medical professionals in hospitals or doctors' settings.
+These individuals are usually responsible for updating, maintaining, and organizing patient records.
 Other duties might include dealing with insurance companies and billing information.

-- Educational Office Assistants usually works as a member of a support team for educational institutions.
+- Educational Office Assistants usually work as support team members for educational institutions.
 Their duties often include tracking student records, maintaining teacher's calendars, scheduling classes, and organizing communication between the teacher, student, and parents.